gabrielperales/prototypingWorkshop/README.md

 # Deployd-ngAdmin-workshop

-Let's started!
+Let's get started!
 In this workshop we are going to create a small application using [deployd](https://github.com/deployd/deployd) and [ng-admin](https://github.com/marmelab/ng-admin).
-Deployd is a tool for building backends with RESTful APIs very easy, and ng-admin is a administration app done with angular which is going to consume the API we are going to build with deployd.
+Deployd is a tool for building a backend with a RESTful API very easily, and ng-admin is an administration app done with angular which is going to consume the API we are going to build with deployd.